ChainSafe/gossamer/devnet/README.md

 ### Dockerfiles

-There are four Docker files used in the devnet.
+There are four Dockerfile s used in the devnet.

 - `alice.Dockerfile` is the lead node.
-- `bob.Dockerfile` is used for both `bob` and `charlie` and shares the same genesis as alice docker file.
+- `bob.Dockerfile` is used for both `bob` and `charlie` and shares the same genesis as alice Dockerfile .
 - `substrate_alice.Dockerfile` is the alice node initiated with explicit node key to keep a deterministic peer id (the same used by gossamer alice node)
-- `substrate_bob.Dockerfile` is used for `bob` and `charlie` and shares the same genesis as alice docker file.
+- `substrate_bob.Dockerfile` is used for `bob` and `charlie` and shares the same genesis as alice Dockerfile .

 > **_NOTE:_**: It is possible to use the substrate alice node with the bob and charlie gossamer nodes or any combination of these since the nodes in the network contain different keys